ytt2028/todolist/README.md

 When a task is marked as completed by checking the checkbox, it appears with a strikethrough, indicating that it’s done.
 ![Completed Task](./images/completed-list.png)

+For the app implementation details please check the 'Implementation guide.docx' in repo list.